Published: 15 November 2014

 By replacing each flexure hinge with two degrees of freedom, a revolute and translation joint with a linear and torsion spring while considering the remainder elements as rigid bodies, the analytical model of the dual axis centring platform is established as shown in Fig. 6.

 We can observe that the dual axes stage consists of twenty elastic elements – flexure hinges, which are designed to have the identical dimensions as elaborated in Fig. 5 and thirteen rigid bodies.
-Due to the motion of the stage in and axes is independent, we can assume, that the motion in and axis is equal and further we can analyze only the motion of one axis.
+Due to the motion of the stage in x and y axes is independent, we can assume, that the motion in x and y axis is equal and further we can analyze only the motion of one axis.
 Whereas one axis motion stage is symmetric we can analyze only half stage, as shown in Fig. 7(a), (b).

 Fig. 6Model of centring platform